MacareuxDigital/ansible-c5-ma/README.md

 THIS ANSIBLE IS VERY UGRY.
 KEEP CHANGING AS WE WORK.
 WE CANNOT GURANTEE ANYTHING.
 SO YOU MUST USE FOR DEV INSTANCE FIRST BEFORE APPLYING PRODUCTION.
 I WOULD NOT DEPLOY TO PRODUCTION EITHER.

-As of April, 2024, I've mainly tested on Amazon Linux 2 with Nginx, PHP8.2 and MariaDB 10.11
+As of October, 2025, I've tested on:
+- Amazon Linux 2 with Nginx, PHP8.2 and MariaDB 10.11
+- Amazon Linux 2023 with Nginx, PHP8.3 and MariaDB 10.5+

 -----